SmartArray/DigiBomb/README.md

 # Send 1 DGB using mobile wallet or so
 # ...

-# Create transaction that does 1000 outputs
+# Create transaction that does <CONFIG.ADDRESSES> outputs
 ./02_tx.js

 # Broadcast using cli